What to Do If Your Significant Other Refuses to Sign a Prenup

 But your initial forays into a conversation about a prenup with your significant other haven’t gone well: they’ve made it clear that they’d refuse to sign one.
 What can you do to change their mind without harming your relationship?
 Try these seven tips.

 - Ask your fiancé to hear you out.

 Communication is instrumental to any healthy relationship.
 Lovingly and gently remind your significant other that, as a committed couple, you need to be able to talk openly about the most challenging issues.
 Reassure them that you are confident that you can tackle this challenging subject together.

 - Set a date and place for the discussion.

 Suggest a time to discuss the issue when you know that neither of you will be interrupted, hurried, or under high stress.
 Discuss a place where both of you feel relaxed.
 And above all, choose a date long before the wedding that doesn’t coincide with any other emotional event.

 - Prepare for the talk.

 Don’t initiate this conversation cold.
 Spend some time thinking about why you want a prenup, and how you can kindly and lovingly communicate this to your partner.
-Since you know that your fiancé is likely to object, consider what you can do to reassure them of your love and faith in the relationship during the discussion.
+Since you know your fiancé is likely to object, consider what you can do to reassure them of your love and faith in the relationship during the discussion.

 - Clearly explain why you want a prenup